camtheman256/pages/docs/python/index.md

 1. [General Advice] - General advice for beginners of programming on writing and debugging code.
-2. [Useful Functions] - A wide variety of functions that will come in handy in 6.101
+1. [Useful Functions] - A wide variety of built-in functions that will come in handy in 6.101
+1. [Trick Sheet] - Simple, handy Python tricks that you can use to elegantly check or manipulate data
-3. [Editing Python] - Python-specific code style and editing tips
+1. [Editing Python] - Python-specific code style and editing tips
-4. [Comprehensions] - An overview of Python's powerful comprehension feature
+1. [Comprehensions] - An overview of Python's powerful comprehension feature
-5. [Avoid This] - Some common pitfalls to avoid or watch out for as you write Python for 6.101
+1. [Avoid This] - Some common pitfalls to avoid or watch out for as you write Python for 6.101

 The [Useful Functions] and [Comprehensions] sections are more code-heavy, while